n2jlaa/Expensy.Project/00_final_project.md

 ### Part 1.5 - Orchestration (AKS)

 **Kubernetes Manifests**:
 - Create kubernetes manifests i.e. `deployment.yaml` and `service.yaml` files for both the frontend and backend.
 - Create manifests (recommeneded type is statefulset) for Redis and MongoDB.
 - Consider using a single `kustomization.yaml` or a `helm chart` if comfortable.
 - Reference the container images from Docker Hub (or ACR) and ensure environment variables (like `DATABASE_URI`) are passed via **ConfigMaps** or **Secrets**.
+- Install ingress controller in your cluster and deploy ingress manifest with routing rules configured for your private services.

 **Deliverable**:
     - **Kubernetes manifests** or **Helm charts** for deploying your containers.
     - A short `README.md` describing how to deploy onto your AKS cluster.